mulias/possum_parser_language/docs/language.md

   Acc
 ```

-This syntax may seem surprising, since up until now the infix operators have only been used to compose parsers.
 Value functions are, in practice, syntactic sugar for parsers that never consume input and always return a desired value.
 We can de-sugar the previous example by replacing every instance of a value `V` in a parser-only position with a constant parser `"" $ V`.
 ```
 my_reverse = my_reverse